 “Excuse me?”

-y sound like you, or did they sound like me?"
+“Did they sound like you, or did they sound like me?"
 He asked this with an absolute straight face.
 I didn’t really understand the question.
 To me, we both sounded the same.
 White males from West Virginia don’t really have any distinctions in their voices.

 “What I mean is they sound like they are from West Virginia, not England or anything like that.”